ajakate/vote-frontend/README.md

 Then start up the app on 3000 by running `yarn start`

+This app is meant to simulate following a personal link for an email, so the stubs are ONLY configured to to to respond to http://localhost:3000/elections/123?token=12345 (The page parses the election ID and the personal token to make an ajax call).
+Everything else will break the site

-You can access the stub server console by visiting http://localhost:2525 to see logs and configurations
+You can also access the stub server console by visiting http://localhost:2525 to see logs and configurations

 ## JSON schema